ArguedJoker/sfia2/README.md

 ## Known Issues Faced

 * Whilst leasrning with GCP, I did come across a lot of host verification errors or permission errors.
 This is because of the security feature in GCP VMs which will forget the public key after a certain amount of time.
 I would have to put the public key back into the authorized key in the appropriate VM.
 This was particularly infuriating when testing for Jenkins and was a large part of the reason why I decided on making the switch to AWS as it is more mature, with better documentation.

+* NGINX was very good with GCP but when transferring all the cod eto utilise AWS and Kubernetes, a lot of issues arose and due to time constraints, I used NGINX Ingress which is effectively NGINX built into Kubernetes (or NGINX in a Pod).

 [Back to Contents](#Contents)